asherkobin/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-To make the Array methods/properties avaialable to the Nodes in the NodeList
+To make the Array methods/properties avaialable to an array of Nodes from the NodeList

 5. What is a component?